hob71/Grape-Escape-Ecom/README.md

 ## Credits:
 * Font Awesome for icons.
 * Thanks go to the author of the background image.
 Background photo created by Jill Wellington.
-* Thanks to Waitrose website, used images and part descriptions for test purposes.
+* Thanks to Waitrose website, used images and part descriptions for test purposes only.
 * Thanks to Code Institute and Stripe for parts of code especially around Stripe.
 * Cheese information taken from https://www.cheese.com/
-* Wine information taken from [About France website](https://about-france.com/wines.htm)
+* Wine region information taken from [About France website](https://about-france.com/wines.htm), [Wine Searcher website](https://www.wine-searcher.com/regions) and [Wikipedia website](https://en.wikipedia.org/wiki).

 ## Acknowledge:
-I would like to say thank you to my mentor, , and the tutors and student care at the Code Institute for the help and support they gave me.
+I would like to say thank you to my mentor, Simen Daehlin, and the tutors and student care at the Code Institute for the help and support they gave me.

-## Final Notes and Future Additions:
-*